-- $^{10}$ $\rightarrow$ 1.2.2.3 Queuing Feature - \11 $\rightarrow$ 1.2.2.6 Log-in/Log-out - 1.
-Group Call Distribution [ $\rightarrow$ 1.2.2.2 Group Call Distribution] Incoming calls are distributed to agents of an ICD group using one of three methods, described below.
+^{10} \rightarrow 1.2.2.3 Queuing Feature

+1. Group Call Distribution [→ 1.2.2.2 Group Call Distribution]

+Incoming calls are distributed to agents of an ICD group using one of three methods, described below.

 Distribution Method Description Uniform Call Distribution (UCD) Each call is distributed to the extension following the last extension to answer a call, ensuring calls are distributed evenly.
 Priority Hunting An idle extension is searched for in a preprogrammed order.
 Ring All extensions in the ICD group ring simultaneously.